jmorris335/ConstraintHg/README.md

 ## Getting started
 *Note that this demo is found in [`demos/demo_basic.py`](https://github.com/jmorris335/ConstraintHg/blob/main/demos/demo_basic.py)*
-Let's build a basic action hypergraph of the following equations:
+Let's build a basic constraint hypergraph of the following equations:
 - $A + B = C$
 - $A = -D$
 - $B = -E$